 The purpose of the Research Park is to serve as an important adjunct to the university and its programs of instruction, research, and service and to provide resources for the overall benefit of the institution and its constituencies.
 Any leasing or management arrangements must be under conditions which protect the interests of the university and are approved by the Board of Regents.
 The board authorized the president to establish, on behalf of the board, the NMSU Research Park Corporation, Inc., as a not-for-profit corporation under the University Research Park Act.
-The initial board of directors of the NMSU Research Park Corporation, Inc., shall be two regents determined by the board, the chancellor, the executive vice president and provost, the vice president for research, and the senior vice president for administration and finance.
+The initial board of directors of the NMSU Research Park Corporation, Inc., shall be two regents determined by the board, the Chancellor, the executive vice president and provost, the vice president for research, and the senior vice president for administration and finance.
 The purpose of the corporation is to develop the Arrowhead Research Park.
 The board has approved the Operating Policy Agreement between the Board of Regents and the Board of Directors of the NMSU Research Park Corporation.

-2.94 Weather, Inclement (Closings) [Amendment recommended by Administrative Council 08.24.10; approved by the Board of Regents 09.17.10]
+2.94 Weather, Inclement (Closings) [REPEALED by Board of Regents 12.11.15; See ARP-Rule 2.94]